 • Read 1 Corinthians 13:4-7.
 Does your idea of unfailing love sound anything like Paul’s description of love as described in these verses?
 Explain.

-• The commentary note in the New Life Application Bible says this concerning those particular Bible verses:
+• The commentary note in the Life Application Study Bible says this concerning those particular Bible verses:

 “Our society confuses love and lust.
 Unlike lust, God’s kind of love is directed outward toward others, not inward toward ourselves.
 It is utterly unselfish.
 This kind of love goes against our natural inclinations.
 It is possible to practice this love only if God helps us set aside our own desires and instincts, so that we can give love while expecting nothing in return.
 Thus the more we become like Christ, the more love we will show to others.”

-Comment on this statement and how this could be tied in with the marriage vows underlined in the first paragraph at the beginning of this study.
+Comment on this statement and how this could be tied in with the marriage vows you gave each other on your wedding day.

 “You can recognize worldly love by how unpredictable it is.
 The Bible offers a different kind of love.
 This love says I am committed to act lovingly toward this person regardless of how I feel.
 You’ll be able to recognize biblical love: it is patient, unselfish, and loyal.
 It doesn’t keep score; it assumes the best motives.
-It gives without seeking in return; it always seeks to honor God, and it endures through thick, thin, and in-between.
+Additionally, it gives without seeking in return.
+It always seeks to honor God, and it endures through thick, thin, and in-between.
 Feelings change.
 Feelings don’t last, but biblical love is eternal.”
-(Henry and Richard Blackaby, “The Experience: Day-by-Day with God – Broadman & Holman Publishers)
+(Henry and Richard Blackaby from, “The Experience: Day-by-Day with God”)

 • How does “Biblical” love differ from “worldly” love?
-Is there, or should there be a difference in how Christians love one another in marriage compared to those who don’t know the love of Christ and base their love on worldly values?
-Discuss the differences.
+Have you seen a difference in how Christians love one another in marriage compared to those who don’t know the love of Christ?
+If yes, discuss the differences.

 “Just as children imitate their parents, we should imitate Christ.
 His great love for us led him to sacrifice himself so that we might live.
-Our love for others should be of the same kind—a love that goes beyond affection to self-sacrificing service.”
+Our love for others should be of the same kind.
+It should be a love that goes beyond affection to self-sacrificing service.”

 How could this type of love manifest itself in marriage?
 Give some examples of self-sacrificing marital love that you’ve seen in the marriages of others.
 Give examples of this type of love that you’ve received from your spouse in your marriage.

 • Read together Philippians 2:1-8.
 We’re told that our “attitude should be the same as that of Christ Jesus“ and then explains His attitude.
 If our attitudes were the same as that of Christ how could this affect how we treat each other in our daily marital lives?

-The commentary in the Life Application Study Bible for the above Bible verses says,
+The commentary in the Life Application Study Bible for the above Bible verses says:

 “Often people excuse selfishness, pride, or evil by claiming their rights.
-They think, “I can cheat on this test; after all, I deserve to pass this class,’ or ‘I can spend all this money on myself —I worked hard for it’ …but as believers, we should have a different attitude, one that enables us to lay aside our rights in order to serve others.
+They think, “I can cheat on this test.
+After all, I deserve to pass this class.’
+Or they say, ‘I can spend all this money on myself.
+I worked hard for it.’
+But as believers, we should have a different attitude.
+It should be one that enables us to lay aside our rights in order to serve others.
 If we say we follow Christ, we must also say we want to live as he lived.
 We should develop his attitude of humility as we serve, even when we are not likely to get recognition for our efforts.
 Are you selfishly clinging to your rights, or are you willing to serve?”

 • The commentary for the verses above says,